-- Hit the Save button to comfirm the changes made in preferences.
+- Hit the Save button to confirm the changes made in preferences.

 Step 3: Add the video you want to trim or cut into the playlist.

 - Drag and drop the target video file into the playlist.
-If it dosen't start playing automatically, you can double click on the video to playback.
+If it doesn't start playing automatically, you can double-click on the video to playback.

 Step 4: Start Cutting the Video in VLC.